Flyfish233/Spo2Helper/README.md

 ## Limitations

-Due to privacy policies such as Samsung and GDPR, Developers is not allowed to view sensitive data from these sensors, and only vetted healthcare teams can apply for a private SDK to access sensor data.
+Due to privacy policies such as GDPR, Developers is not allowed to view sensitive data from these Samsung sensors, and only vetted healthcare teams can apply for a private SDK to access sensor data.
 View [Samsung Health Privileged SDK](https://developer.samsung.com/health/privileged).

 ## Acknowledgements